-RESPONDENT SUPPORT/ BRIEF SUMMARY OF COMMENTS MAIN ISSUES DRAFT GNLP PROPOSED (OR GROUP OF OBJECT/ REQUIRING RESPONSE CHANGE TO RESPONDENTS) COMMENT INVESTIGATION PLAN One Planning Object Comments objecting to the site being Further discussion None considered unreasonable: has taken place regarding this site Site GNLP0189 is a suitable site for based on the residential development to bring forward comments in this additional housing to meet the identified need representation. within the Salhouse cluster.
-With preferred The site is still site GNLP0188 there is a potential shortfall of considered to be at least 35 dwellings.
-Client has exclusive unreasonable for option agreement with the landowner and allocation due to there are no physical or legal impediments to the level changes development.
-The site is deliverable and on site and the developable.
-A policy compliant level of fact that affordable housing will be provided with a mix development in of sizes, types and tenures.
+RESPONDENT (OR GROUP OF RESPONDENTS) SUPPORT/ OBJECT/ COMMENT BRIEF SUMMARY OF COMMENTS MAIN ISSUES REQUIRING INVESTIGATION DRAFT GNLP RESPONSE PROPOSED CHANGE TO PLAN One Planning Object Comments objecting to the site being considered unreasonable: Further discussion has taken place regarding this site None Site GNLP0189 is a suitable site for residential development to bring forward additional housing to meet the identified need based on the comments in this representation. within the Salhouse cluster.
+With preferred site GNLP0188 there is a potential shortfall of at least 35 dwellings.
+Client has exclusive The site is still considered to be unreasonable for option agreement with the landowner and there are no physical or legal impediments to allocation due to the level changes development.
+The site is deliverable and developable.
+A policy compliant level of affordable housing will be provided with a mix on site and the fact that development in of sizes, types and tenures.
 The client is this location is